 A typical laser transmitter can be pulsed billions of times per second.
 In addition, a single strand of glass can carry light in a number of wavelengths (colors), meaning that the data-carrying capacity of fiber optic cable is potentially thousands of times greater than copper cable.

-The types of fiber optic cable
+The types of fiber optic cable are listed here:

 - Plastic cable, which works only over a few meters, is inexpensive and works with inexpensive components.